 30. Make your own coffee.

 Save yourself that time and money by finally making your coffee at home!
-I’ve been doing it for over a decade, because I drink a LOT of coffee and can’t afford not to.
-I drink three large mugs a day (about six “cups” as measured by a coffee pot) and it costs me less than $20 a month for the coffee grounds and flavored creamer.
-That’s 20 cents per delicious cup of coffee!!
+Iโve been doing it for over a decade, because I drink a LOT of coffee and canโt afford not to.
+I drink an entire pot a day and it costs me less than $40 a month for the coffee grounds, almond milk, and sweetener.
+Thatโs less than 20 cents per delicious cup of coffee!!

 31. Take more walks.